startreedata/thirdeye/thirdeye-ui/README.md

 $ npm install
 ```

-This will install necessary dependencies for the peoject.
+This will install necessary dependencies for the project.

 ### Run